crisprVerse/Tutorials/Design_CRISPRa/README.md

-The CRISPRai algorithm was developed by the Weissman lab to score SpCas9 gRNAs for CRISPRa and CRISPRi applications for the human genome (Horlbeck et al. et al. 2016).
+The CRISPRai algorithm was developed by the Weissman lab to score SpCas9 gRNAs for CRISPRa and CRISPRi applications for the human genome (Horlbeck et al. 2016).
 The function `addCrispraiScores` implements this algorithm to add scores to the `GuideSet`.
-Compared to other on-target scoring algorithms, it requires several additional
+Compared to other on-target scoring algorithms, it requires several additional inputs:
-inputs:

 -   The `gr` argument is the `GRanges` object derived from the `queryTss` function and used to create the `GuideSet` object.
 In our